0LNetworkCommunity/documentation/docs/validators/genesis.md

 ## High Level Ceremony Steps

 1. Operator Name & Cleanup
+2. Static IP & Open Ports
-2. Fetch Source & Verify Commit Hash
+3. Fetch Source & Verify Commit Hash
-3. Build `libra-framework` Packages
+4. Build `libra-framework` Packages
-4. Account Preparation and Adding GitHub PAT
+5. Account Preparation and Adding GitHub PAT
-5. Pre-Genesis Registration
+6. Pre-Genesis Registration
     - **Stop**: Wait for the coordinator to merge all PR's.
 Step 8 can be done while you wait
-6. PR Received
+7. PR Received
-7. PR Merged
+8. PR Merged
-8. Build JSON_Legacy
+9. Build JSON_Legacy
-9. All Nodes Added to `layout.yaml` Users Key
+10. All Nodes Added to `layout.yaml` Users Key
     - **Wait for the Coordinator**: Wait for the coordinator post-pre-genesis set closure and to add all genesis participants.
-10. Pull from Genesis Repo and Build
+11. Pull from Genesis Repo and Build
     - **Wait for the Coordinator**: Wait for the coordinator's signal to start.
-11. Start Nodes!
+12. Start Nodes!

 Coordination happens via the 0L Discord server voice channels, and a Google Sheet will track participants at each.
 Each step requires careful attention to the coordinator's instructions.